IvoireDigital2025/AstoriaCoffeeHousenew/replit.md

 - ✓ Added "New Signature Drinks" showcase section on home page featuring Tiramisu Pro Frappe and Strawfee Clouds with actual photos
 - ✓ Removed AI chatbot component completely from the website
 - ✓ Changed primary button colors from orange to blue throughout the website
+- ✓ Corrected nationality from Moroccan/Saudi Arabian to Egyptian throughout the website
+- ✓ Updated timeline from "32+ years" to reflect 1-year establishment

 ## User Preferences